 Each system power supply shall be a minimum of 6 amps @ 24 VDC.

-Upon failure of normal (AC) power, the affected portion(s) of the system shall automatically switch over to secondary power without losing any alarm, trouble or operator acknowledgment signals.
+Upon failure of normal (AC) power, the affected portion(s) of the system shall automatically switch over to secondary power without losing any alarm, trouble, or operator acknowledgment signals.

 Each system power supply shall be individually annunciated and shall identify the inoperable power supply in the event of a trouble condition.